Boulevard Puerto Aéreo metro station: History and construction

 Line 1 of the Mexico City Metro was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro and Cometro, the latter being a subsidiary of Empresas ICA.
 Its first section, where Boulevard Puerto Aéreo metro station is located, was inaugurated on 4 September 1969, operating from Chapultepec to Zaragoza, and opened to the general public the following day.
 The tunnel between Boulevard Puerto Aéreo and Gómez Farías spans 611 m in length, while the section towards Balbuena measures 595 m.

 In 2016, the station received renovation works that included repairs to ticket offices, floors, walls, ceilings, electrical installations, lighting, paging system and video surveillance system.

 The station was closed on 11 July 2022 for modernization work on the tunnel and technical equipment of the line.
 After fifteen months of renovations, authorities reopened Boulevard Puerto Aéreo station on 29 October 2023.
 Excélsior reported in July 2024 that all the modernized stations had leaks of varying severity, with water seepage detected in the walls of Boulevard Puerto Aéreo metro station, resulting in constant runoff into the drains.
 This issue left damp marks and affected the facilities.
 Authorities had previously stated that these leaks would be sealed during the 2022 modernization works.

 Name and pictogram

-The old pictogram that was changed to avoid confusion among commuters.
+A pictogram similar to the old one that was changed to avoid confusion among the commuters.

 Originally, Boulevard Puerto Aéreo was named Aeropuerto due to its proximity – approximately 15 blocks – to Mexico City International Airport, and its pictogram displayed an airliner.
 In 1981, Terminal Aérea metro station on Line 5 (Yellow Line) was built closer to the airport.
 Despite this, confusion persisted as passengers continued to alight at Aeropuerto station because of its name and pictogram.
-It was until 1997 that the station was renamed "Boulevard Puerto Aéreo" and its logo was replaced with a pictogram depicting a road bridge with a dome beneath it, symbolizing a nearby air vent designed to prevent street garbage from entering the platforms.
+It was until 1997 that Aeropuerto metro station was renamed "Boulevard Puerto Aéreo" and its pictogram was replaced with an image depicting a road bridge with a dome beneath it, symbolizing a nearby air vent designed to prevent street garbage from entering the platforms.